 The Questions about the Post-Match SOAP you were Afraid to Ask

-While the Post-Match SOAP may be an only last few whirlwind days, to learn enough to understand the SOAP process and prepare to potentially participate can take a lot longer.
+While the Post-Match SOAP may happen quickly, understanding how the process works and being prepared to participate takes time.
 Residency candidates have a lot of questions about the Post-Match SOAP.
 Below are answers to some of the biggest Post-Match questions.

 When should I start thinking about the Post-Match?

-Although the Post-Match SOAP does not occur until Match Week in the second week of March, if you think the Post-Match might be in your future, it’s wise to start at least thinking about the Post-Match when Rank Order List creation begins in mid-January.
+The Post-Match SOAP does not occur until Match Week (the second week of March).
+Nonetheless, if you think you might participate, it’s wise to start thinking about the Post-Match by mid-February.
 This will give you plenty of time to learn and prepare.
+Visit Electronic Residency to learn everything about the SOAP, including this year’s timeline.

 I did not get any interviews during the Main Residency Match Season, can I participate in the Post-Match?